techlahoma/board_meetings/2019/attachments/12_content_creation.md

   * We are requiring two streamers and two highlighters for each group that requests streaming for 2020.
 * OKC Streaming
   * Project 3810
+    * Tried streaming but audio quality was very low.
+May try again at December meetup for OKC OSH .
   * StarSpace46
   * TBS Factoring
     * In light of a busier than average season and onboarding new team members, we were unable to schedule any new streaming events for TBS.
 We are still very happy to do so in the future!